 Identifying the most efficient campaign setup

 A simplified account structure, rooted in auction and delivery best practices will enable you to efficiently scale across the Facebook family of apps.
 We typically hear things like “My performance is extremely volatile.”
 “My ad sets are under-delivering.”
 “My CPAs were too high, so I turned off my campaign.”
 “I’ve heard I need to use super-granular targeting and placements to find pockets of efficiency.”
 The best way to avoid this is to structure your account for scale based on Facebook’s best practices.
-Facebook defined those best practices in their Facebook’s Power5 recommendations earlier this year.
+Facebook defined those best practices in Facebook’s Power5 recommendations earlier this year.
 But – in evidence of how rapidly the platform evolves – they fine-tuned their best practices again lately in their Structure for Scale methodology.

 Structure for Scale

-The gist of Structure for Scale – and of what Facebook wants advertisers to do now – is to radically simplify campaign structures, minimize the amount of creative you’re testing, and to use targeting options like Value Bidding and App Event Bidding to control bids, placements, and audience selection for you.
+The gist of Structure for Scale – and of what Facebook wants advertisers to do now – is to radically simplify campaign structures, minimize the amount of creative you’re testing, and use targeting options like Value Bidding and App Event Bidding to control bids, placements, and audience selection for you.
 Facebook is building up a considerable body of evidence that this approach results in significant campaign performance improvements, though if you’re a UA manager who likes control, it can be an adjustment.

 Compliment the Algorithm